dat-ecosystem-archive/docs/README.md

 ```
 ~/.dat
 ```

-Because of this, data is only ever downloaded once.
-That is, if you have multiple projects that use the same data (perhaps at different versions) on the same machine, dat will first check the global `.dat` folder.

-The global `.dat` folder has inside:
+The global `.dat` folder has the following contents:

 ```
 $ ls ~/.dat